ComputeCanada/magic_castle/README.md

 cluster.
 We are pointing this variable at the cloud provider folder in the release folder (i.e.: `./openstack`).

-**Warning**: not all cloud provider modules use the same variables.
-You should refer to the documentation specific to the cloud provider you want to use.

 ### 4.2 cluster_name

 Defines the `ClusterName` variable in `slurm.conf` and the name of